ToriiX/Red-List-assessment-Analysis/README.md

 5. Which classes have the greatest number of extinct species?
 6. Which classes have the greatest number of threatened species?
 7. Is there a correlation between the number of threatened species in a class and the number of assessed species in a class?
-8. Which classes have the greatest percentage of threatened species, and what is the average percentage(mean) of threatened species in a class?
+8. Which classes have the greatest percentage of threatened species, and what is the average percentage of threatened species in a class?
 (Only including classes with more than 100 assessed species)
 9. Which 10 classes have the greatest percentage of extinct species?
 (Only including classes with more than 100 assessed species)
 10. Is there a correlation between the number of threatened species and the percentage of threatened species in the classes?